barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

     ### Throttle
     Throttling ensures that an action only executes once every specified time interval, no matter how many times the event occurs.

+    #### Use case
+    **Best for delayed processing**: Waits until activity stops before executing the action, avoiding unnecessary updates.
+Ideal for live search, auto-save features, form validation, and filtering dashboards, where only the final input matters.

     ```ts
     import React, { useState, useEffect, useRef } from 'react';